ATProtocol-Community/atprotocommunitywiki/working-groups/atgeo/experiments.md

 ## App

-The home page is a map view showing the last N pins + native geo items (so: we're running a backend service that fetches pins + records with native geo lexicon support).
+The home page is a map view showing the last N markers + native geo items (so: we're running a backend service that fetches pins + records with native geo lexicon support).

 You can login via OAuth and get access to: